billmcchesney1/elevate-reference-app/README.md

 6. Open ```src/main/resources/application.properties``` and configure:
     - ```mastercard.elevate.client.p12.path ```- Path to keystore (.p12) file, just change the name as per the downloaded file in step 5.
     - ```mastercard.elevate.client.ref.app.consumer.key``` - Copy the Consumer key from "Sandbox/Production Keys" section on your project page
     - ```mastercard.elevate.client.ref.app.keystore.alias``` - Alias of your key.
-Default key alias for sandbox is ```keyalias```.
+Default key alias for the sandbox is ```keyalias```.
     - ```mastercard.elevate.client.ref.app.keystore.password``` -  Password of your Keystore.
 Default keystore password for sandbox project is ```keystorepassword```.
     - ```mastercard.elevate.client.ref.app.encryption.file ```- Path to encryption key (.pem) file, just change the name as per the downloaded file in step 5, e.g. ```src/main/resources/<fileName>.pem```.

 ## Use-Cases <a name="use-cases"></a>
 1. **Check Eligibility**
 Endpoint: "/eligibility".
-Used to check eligibility of a credit card in the elevate program for a specific benefit.
+Used to check eligibility of a credit card in elevate program for a specific benefit.

 2. **Create Redemptions**
 Endpoint: "/redemptions".
 Used to create a redemption for a credit card that was previously enrolled through the eligibilities resource.

-More details can be found [here](https://stage.developer.mastercard.com/elevate/documentation/use-cases/).
+More details can be found [here](https://developer.mastercard.com/elevate/documentation/use-cases/).

 ## Execute the Use-Cases   <a name="execute-the-use-cases"></a>